Blood in your stool: It’s not always hemorrhoids

 Who should seek genetic counseling

-You were diagnosed with colorectal cancer in the past, especially if diagnosed before age 50
+You were diagnosed with colorectal cancer or endometrial (uterine) cancer in the past, especially if diagnosed before age 50

-At least one family member was diagnosed with colorectal cancer before age 50
+At least one close relative (parent, sibling or child) was diagnosed with colorectal cancer or uterine cancer before age 50

-You have had numerous colon polyps removed, or at least one family member had numerous colon polyps
+You’ve had numerous colon polyps removed (more than 10), or at least one family member had numerous colon polyps

 Multiple family members have had colorectal cancer, regardless of age

-Testing is usually performed on a sample of saliva or blood.
+Genetic testing is usually performed on a sample of saliva or blood.
 A positive result could mean a genetic mutation related to colorectal cancer was detected.
-With guidance from a genetic counselor and other medical professionals, this information can help you make choices related to preventive care, lifestyle changes and family planning.
+With guidance from a genetic counselor and other medical professionals, this information can help you make choices related to preventive and proactive care, lifestyle changes and family planning.

-Nehlsen Hofman recommends that you check in with your genetic counselor every few years to see if new testing is recommended.
+Clytone recommends that you check in with your genetic counselor every few years to see if new testing is recommended, especially because the discovery of new genes and techniques to test genes are always evolving.

 Our weekly email brings you the latest health tips, recipes and stories.